|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Few desserts signal celebration quite like cake.
-This basic dairy-free white cake recipe is perfect for birthday cakes, either served as two single layer cakes or as a layer cake with dairy-free frosting of your choice.
+This simple dairy-free white cake recipe is perfect for birthday cakes, either served as two single-layer cakes or as a double-layer cake with a dairy-free frosting of your choice.

 In a medium-sized mixing bowl, combine the flour, baking powder, and salt, and set aside.

 Smooth the batter into the prepared pans and bake for about 30 to 35 minutes, or until the cakes are golden brown and a toothpick inserted into the centers comes out clean.
-Transfer the cakes to a wire rack and allow them to cool for about 15-20 minutes before inverting the cakes onto the rack and removing the parchment.
-Turn the cakes back over to cool completely before assembling into a layer cake or icing with dairy-free frosting of your choice.
+Transfer the cakes to a wire rack and allow them to cool for about 15 to 20 minutes before inverting the cakes onto the rack and removing the parchment.
+Turn the cakes back over to cool completely before assembling into a layer cake or icing with the dairy-free frosting of your choice.